What is Backend in Mobile App Development and How to Choose the Best One for your Project?

 In fact, all the apps which you can download from the App Store (if you are an iOS user) or Google Play (if you use the Android system) are frontend apps.
 What’s more, they are also mobile apps.
 They run on mobile devices, which is what your phone is.
 The apps which you can interact with on your smartwatches, wrist bands, and all other kinds of mobile devices, are mobile frontend applications, too.

-There is also another group of frontend apps which are not mobile apps.
+There is also another group of frontend apps that are not mobile apps.
 The apps which run on your fridge, car, desktop computer, or other kinds of devices that you can not carry with you, are not mobile apps.
 They are all frontend apps but just not mobile ones.

 Are web pages frontend apps, too?